sirv/slate/source/includes/api/methods/postFilesDelete.md

 }
 ```

-Use this API method to delete a single file or an empty directory.
+Use this API method to delete a single file or an empty folder.

 ### Query string